m-shilpa/EVA4/Session 15/README.md

 ## Dataset:
   * 100 Background images
-  * 400K Foreground-Background images
+  * 400K Foreground-Background images ( 100 foreground images placed at 20 random locations on the 100 background images )
-  * 400K Mask images
+  * 400K Mask images of the Foreground-Background images
-  * 400K Depth images
+  * 400K Depth images of the Foreground-Background images

 ## Implementation: